anav5704/anav.dev/src/content/projects/great-quotes.md

 [![Great Quotes Demo](./images/great-quotes-demo.webp)](https://quotes.anav.dev)

-This is a simple web app that hosts some great quotes my friends and I have said throughout highschool nad university.
-Users can create, update and delete their own quotes and like others quotes after logging in.
-This project uses the T3 stack and is hosted on [Render](https://render.com) - initial load may take some time as I am on a free tier.
+This is a simple web app that hosts some great quotes my friends and I have said throughout high school and university.
+Users can create, update and delete their own quotes after logging in.
+This project Next JS on the front-end with Prisma and Drizzle connected to a PostgreSQL database hosted on Neon.
+This was my first go at testing, so I've used Jest for unit testing, Cypress for end-to-end testing and Storybook for component testing.

 ## Technologies Used